makersacademy/takeaway-challenge/kd_approach.md

 Validation:

-- There is some sort of validation within `OrderManagement` to verify that the dish is on the `FoodMenu`
+- [X] There is some sort of validation within `OrderManagement` to verify that the dish is on the `FoodMenu`
 - `we_serve?` checks that the dish is on the `FoodMenu`
-- There is built-in verification within the program to check that the total cost/bill of the order matches what is expected given what the user has ordered.
-- `total` calculates the total cost of the ordered food

 ##### TEST CASE(S)